theorangepotato/programming-languages-2019/ARS3.md

   - or what if you have both rules above?[^answerboth]

-  - what now about the first question where we have one rule allowint to rewrite $ba\to ab$? [^answerbaab]
+  - what now about the first question where we have one rule allowing to rewrite $ba\to ab$? [^answerbaab]

 - A is the set of multisets over $\{a,b\}$, $aa\to a$, $bb\to a$, $ab\to b$, $ba\to b$